Your Financial Future:

 The creditor considers spouses’ income, financial assets and credit history when you open a joint account.

 Both you and your spouse are responsible for paying off the debt.
-It will be reported on your credit report and your husband’s.
+It will be reported on your credit report and your spouse’s.

 You can state in your divorce decree who will be responsible for joint accounts.
-For example, it could state that your ex-husband would pay for two jointly held accounts.
-However, if he does not pay, the creditor can hold you legally responsible for paying off those two joint accounts.
-Late fees can appear on your credit record if your husband pays the bills late.
+For example, it could state that your ex-spouse would pay for two jointly held accounts.
+However, if he or she does not pay, the creditor can hold you legally responsible for paying off those two joint accounts.
+Late fees can appear on your credit record if your spouse pays the bills late.

 Closing Joint Credit Card Accounts